The Benefits of a Cloud-Based LIMS Over On-Prem

 Managing an on-prem LIMS means you are fully responsible for disaster recovery and data retrieval measures.
 For labs trying to meet certain compliance standards, this can be an incredible burden on maintaining and testing your infrastructure.

 A cloud-based LIMS provider often offers robust data backup, disaster recovery, and high availability, ensuring the lab's data is protected and accessible.
-QBench offers nightly backups for seven days to help ensure your data is secure no matter what.
+QBench offers nightly backups for 30 days to help ensure your data is secure no matter what.

 Improved data security